|

 The Edinburgh Evening News has today published a story on ISSF rifle judges in the Lothians as they begin their apprenticeships.
 Read the article here.

 Marty Simpson, the County secretary of the Caithness Small-Bore Rifle Association, has advised that the recently-issued SSRA competition entry forms for the Caithness SBRA Open contain an error which competitors should be aware of.
 The form states that the Open will be held at Wick Old Stagers range in Wick, when it should in fact be at Thurdistoft range Castletown, where the Scottish will be held.
 In addition, the late entry date is incorrect, it should be 3rd July 2011.
-A substitute series of forms can be downloaded here, Part 1, Part 2 and Part 3.
+A substitute series of forms can be downloaded here.

 The latest results for March are now available on the Domestic Results page.